noahehall/theBookOfNoah/databases/_redis.md

             # retrieve all keys starting with na
             keys na*
             keys regexPattern
-            # returns 1|0 if  exists
+            # returns 1|0 if keyName exists
             exists keyName
             # the data type of keyName
             type keyName

     # hash examples
+        # CREATE
             # set hash user with key value
             hset user name "noah"
             # set multiple properties on hash at once
             hmset user name "noah" password "bloop"

     # Lists
+        # CREATE
             # create/update a list accounts with 3 values
             # adds items at beginning if already exists
             lpush accounts twitter facebook instagram

             # see lpush
             # adds item to the end of the array
             rpush accounts blah blah blah

     # regular sets
+        # CREATE
             # add items to the colors set
             # returns number of items added
             sadd colors red blue #creates/updates colors with items

             # creates a new list (coloredaccounts)
             # from the union of the unique values of 2/more sets
             sunionstore coloredaccounts colors accounts

             # creates a new list (nocoloredaccounts)
             # from the values in colors that are not in accounts
             sdiffstore nocoloraccounts colors accounts

     # sorted sets
+        # CREATE
             # create players sorted set with two fields and values
             zadd players 1 noah 2 prince
 i
 ```